 With more than 25 solo shows to his credit, Kreloff has been commissioned to create artwork for such corporate clients as Warner Bros., Universal Pictures, Royal Caribbean Cruise Lines, Burger King Corporation, Nielsen/ National Research Group, Intercontinental Banks, Harley-Davidson, Bloomingdale’s, Calder Race Track, American Civil Liberties Union, The Miami Design Preservation League, The Miami Herald, The San Francisco Chronicle, and Veolia Transportation.

 Since moving to Las Vegas in 2004, Kreloff continues to engage and impact the community through his art.
 The City of Las Vegas commissioned him to create a suite of banners for the Cultural Corridor.
 Unveiled in 2011, his POLE DANCERS series brightens a dozen blocks of Las Vegas Boulevard North, and offers a striking visual guide to the areas cultural institutions.
 In 2012 he was honored to receive the prestigious Mayor’s Urban Design Award for his contributions to the city.
-In addition, two of Kreloff’s vibrant canvases adorn the walls of Mayor Carolyn Goodman’s office in the new Las Vegas City Hall.
+Today, the POLE DANCERS series is part of the permanent collection of the Nevada State Museum.

 Clearly the art, taste, imagination and style of Martin Kreloff have found a new canvas in the city he now calls home.
 His Las Vegas studio is featured in the book AMERICA AT HOME by Running Press Books.
 For more information on Martin Kreloff, visit www.martinkreloff.com.